What to Pack for Paris in the Winter

 Gloves are another winter accessory to add to your suitcase.
 Wool or leather gloves are stylish options that ensure your hands stay warm during your Parisian adventures.

-You’ll see scarves everywhere in Paris—even on more mild days.
+You’ll see scarves everywhere in Paris, even on more mild days.
 The French love to bundle up, and in the winter, it becomes essential.
 You’ll definitely want to pack a wool or cashmere one to throw around your neck before heading out.

 Thermal layers are also a smart option to have at the ready.
-I recommend a few thermal tops and some tights for layering during the colder months.
+I recommend a few thermal tops and some tights for layering during the winter months.
 I get all of my thermal basics from Uniqlo!

 Don’t forget about wool or cashmere socks to keep your feet toasty.

-If you need to stock up on winter accessories once you’re in Paris, I recommend checking out Uniqlo for affordable hats, gloves, scarves, thermal layers, and more.
 For socks and tights specifically, you should definitely pass by Calzedonia—they have some stylish options that are also budget-friendly.
 And when in doubt, head to your closest Monoprix (the French Target), where you can find almost anything you might need.

 Nights out in Paris call for more elevated dressing, whether you’re indulging in fine dining or enjoying a show at the Opéra Garnier.
 Dressing for a winter evening can be tricky, but with a little thought, you'll be ready to impress.